 of inner-city, majority-minority and all-girls high schools across the Eighth District reached through our economic education resources

-of the Bank’s workforce engaged in employee-led resource groups, which are focused on African Americans, Asians, Latino/Hispanic Americans, women, people with disabilities, military veterans and the LGBTQ+ community and—new in 2022—young professionals
+of the Bank’s workforce engaged in employee-led resource groups (ERGs), which are focused on African Americans, Asians, Latino/Hispanic Americans, women, people with disabilities, military veterans, the LGBTQ+ community and—new in 2022—young professionals

-pounds of waste recycled, and 18,691 pounds composted, reflecting the Bank’s ongoing commitment to sustainability
+pounds of waste recycled and 64,393 pounds composted, reflecting the Bank’s ongoing commitment to sustainability

 in employee donations made to the United Way of Greater St. Louis

 - RePEc is Research Papers in Economics.
 The h-index, or Hirsch index, is a compound measure of publications and citations used to highlight research productivity.